sangovae/MyPackage/README.md

 <!-- badges: end -->

-The goal of MyPackage is to visualize the invasion of the invasive Asian hornet (<em>Vespa velutina</em>) in Flanders.
+The goal of `MyPackage` is to visualize the invasion of the invasive Asian hornet *Vespa velutina* in Flanders.

-MyPackage can produces maps or bar charts per year of known observations of Asian hornets (Vespa velutina) in Flanders.
+`MyPackage` produces maps or bar charts per year of known observations.

 The user defines the year range.
 Occurrences are retrieved from the Global Biodiversity Information Facility (GBIF).